What Books of Accounts Do You Actually Need?

 Key BIR issuances to know

-These are the circulars and regulations that spell out the rules:
+These are the circulars and regulations that spell out the rules (all dated by issuing year; retrieved March 2026):

 Resources